radio-miskovice/Challenger2/README.md

 files like `keyer_pins.h`, `keyer_features_and_options.h` and `keyer_settings.h`, all
-unrelated things mixed up in a jungle of `#define`'s and comments) and a number or trials and errors before I hit the correct parameter, I finally understood that each separable component of code must have its configuration concentrated in one place.
+unrelated things mixed up in a jungle of `#define`'s and comments) and a number or trials and errors before I hit the correct parameter, I finally understood that each separable functional component of code must have its own configuration concentrated in one place only.

 Therefore the general source code structure of each software component consists of three files:

 * Header file `include/config_{component}.h` contains *only* configurable constants as `#define` macros.
 Under normal circumstances this is the only file that should be edited by end user to fit Challenger source code to different hardware setup.
+Some components do not need this (if there are no pins involved, there is usually nothing to customize).
 * Header file `include/{component}.h` is the usual C++ header file.
 Each component header file contains `extern` declaration of its respective singleton instance to ensure access in the main event loop.